 Less than truckload refers to cargo that travels on the same truck as other shipments.
-Pricing for LTL shipments is more complicated than shipping a full trailer as it is based on current rates, tariffs, discounts, lanes, class, weight and surcharges.
+Pricing for LTL shipments is based on current rates, tariffs, discounts, lanes, class, weight and surcharges.
 We offer quick transit times for both LTL and FTL.

 Refrigerated and Oversized Cargo

 Our ground freight shipping options include refrigerated containers (reefers) and flatbed trucks for special handling of oversized/overweight cargo such as large machines or heavy equipment.
 Flatbed trucking services are available for both full truckload (FTL) and less-than-truckload (LTL) shipments.

 We also offer rail freight services throughout North America.
 Shipping cargo via railroad is similar to a full truckload (FTL) door-to-door shipment.
 As an example, a rail container is delivered by truck to the shipper’s dock for loading.
 The container is then transported by truck to the nearest rail service center.
 The shipment safely travels via rail to the closest rail ramp where the container is transferred to a truck one more time and driven to its final destination.